RoboticExplorationLab/TinyMPC-AL/c/README.md

 - Augmented Lagrangian LQR/TVLQR and MPC.
 - Successful unit and integration testing.
-- Experiments on double integrator, planar quadrotor and bicycle model.
+- Experiments on sfloat integrator, planar quadrotor and bicycle model.